-Croatia has around 4.28 million inhabitants and rich potential for renewable energy and energy efficiency.
-In 2016 the country produced 57.3 percent of its total primary energy supply, including around 20 percent of the oil it consumes, and around two thirds of natural gas.
-Unlike most of its Western Balkan neighbours it no longer has its own coal reserves.
+Croatia has around four million inhabitants and rich potential for renewable energy and energy efficiency.
+In 2016 the country imported 53.3 per cent of its total primary energy supply, compared to an EU average of 55 per cent.
+Croatia produces oil and gas but unlike most of its Western Balkan neighbours, it no longer has its own coal reserves.

 Croatia produces only about half of its own electricity, depending on hydrological conditions.
 Most of the electricity generation capacity is owned by Hrvatska Elektroprivreda, the state-owned electricity group.
-In 2015, 57% of domestically generated electricity came from hydropower, 20% from coal, 12.4% from oil/gas, 7% from wind, 2.3% from biomass and 0.5% from solar.
-In other words, non-hydropower renewables accounted for just under 10% of generation.
+In 2018, 58.6 per cent of domestically generated electricity came from hydropower, 10.9 per cent from coal, 17.4 per cent from oil/gas, 10.1 per cent from wind, 2.4 per cent from biomass and 0.6 per cent from solar.
 Krsko nuclear power plant in Slovenia, of which HEP owns 50 percent, also contributes to Croatia’s electricity supply but is counted under imports in the statistics.

-Although Croatia has made some progress in using its wind and solar PV potential in recent years, this there is still much more potential that has not been exploited.
-Solar thermal is also underused compared to the obvious potential in this very sunny country.
+Although Croatia has made some progress in using its wind potential, solar and solar thermal are underused compared to the obvious potential in this very sunny country.

 Much time and resources have also been lost on pushing outdated projects such as the 500 MW Plomin C coal power plant, to be run on imported coal, the 450 MW Peruća gas power plant, and large-scale hydropower projects in sensitive locations such as Ombla and Kosinj.
-The first three of these projects have now been cancelled after civil society campaigns highlighted their weaknesses.
-However a floating LNG terminal on the island of Krk is still planned, with support from the EU.
+The first three have now been cancelled after civil society campaigns highlighted their weaknesses.
+However a highly unpopular and weakly justified floating LNG terminal on the island of Krk is still planned, with financial support from the EU.

 More on coal in the Balkans